kitamuramoe/aleppo-domari-glossing/README.md

 ## Step 1b: Correcting Over-segmentation

 This step applies additional adjustments to morpheme segmentation using a list of replacement patterns.
-It is used to correct cases where automatic segmentation may have over- or under-applied boundary rules.
+It is used to correct cases where automatic segmentation may have over-applied boundary rules.

 The script reads a replacement dictionary (`adjust_morpheme_boundary.txt`),
 where each line lists an original word and its adjusted version.